jbaiter/demetsiiify/README.md

 `docker` and `docker-compose` on your machine.
 Then, follow these steps:

 1. Run `docker-compose up` to start the individual services
-2. Run `docker-compose run webapp python manage.py create` to initialise the database
+2. Run `docker-compose run webapp pipenv run manage create` to initialise the database

 You should then be able to reach the service at http://localhost:5000